Cape bushbuck

-The Cape bushbuck (Tragelaphus sylvaticus), also known as imbabala is a common, medium-sized bushland-dwelling, and a widespread species of antelope in sub-Saharan Africa.
+The Cape bushbuck (Tragelaphus sylvaticus), also known as imbabala, is a common, medium-sized bushland-dwelling, and a widespread species of antelope in sub-Saharan Africa.
 It is found in a wide range of habitats, such as rain forests, montane forests, forest-savanna mosaic, savanna, bushveld, and woodland.
-Its stands around 90 cm at the shoulder and weigh from 45 to 80 kg.
+It stands around 90 cm at the shoulder and weigh from 45 to 80 kg.
 They are generally solitary, territorial browsers.

 Taxonomy

 The taxonomy of bushbuck, and of the Tragelaphini tribe in general, has been contested.
 Bushbuck have been fractured into over 40 subspecies in the past. mtDNA profiles of a large number of samples were resolved in 2009 as belonging to 19 groups, some corresponding to previously described subspecies, while others were previously unrecognised and remained unnamed.
 These groups were then organised into two taxa - a nominate northern subspecies (T. s. scriptus) and a southern subspecies T. s. sylvaticus.
 In the 1780 original description of T. sylvaticus from the Cape Region by Sparrman, no mention was made of striping.
 According to Moodley et al., males of type populations in West Africa are more often striped than southern and eastern specimens, although this is not always the case.

 In 2011, Groves and Grubb advocated recognising eight species of bushbuck: T. scriptus (Pallas, 1766); T. phaleratus (Hamilton Smith, 1827); T. bor Heuglin, 1877; T. decula (Rüppell, 1835); T. meneliki Neumann, 1902; T. fasciatus Pocock, 1900; T. ornatus Pocock, 1900; and T. sylvaticus (Sparrman, 1780), grouped in a northern and southern 'group'.
 The Ethiopian endemic species known as Menelik's bushbuck or decula was classified as a scriptus group species as opposed to Woodley.
 In the case of Tragelaphus, these 'species' would be based mostly on geography and pelage as opposed to genetics.
 These proposals are controversial.

 In 2018, Hassanin et al. published a molecular phylogenetic study that provided support for the scriptus and sylvaticus species, with a divergence time of at least 2 million years, albeit with considerable genetic diversity within each of these groups.